 - Collyer Creek (a tributary of the Turnbull River).

 DOC keeps a record of persons caught offending against the Whitebait Fishing Regulations (West Coast) 1994.
-Those caught may have their fishing gear seized and may also be prosecuted, and if convicted, face a fine of up to $5000.
+Those caught may have their fishing gear seized, may be issued an infringement fine; and may also be prosecuted, and if convicted, face a fine of up to $5000.

 Unlawfully taken fish shall be immediately and carefully returned to the waters from which they were taken.